curvegrid/go-ethereum-wiki/Contracts-and-Transactions.md

 * HashReg to associate hashes to hashes (map any object to a 'content' hash.
 * UrlHint to associate content hashes to a hint for the location of the content.
 This is needed only if content storage is not content addressed, otherwise content hash is already the content address.
 If it is used, content fetched from the url should hash to content hash.
 In order to check authenticity of content one can check if this verifies.

-## create and deploy GlobalRegistrar, HashReg and UrlHint
+## Create and deploy GlobalRegistrar, HashReg and UrlHint

 If the registrar contracts are not hardcoded in the blockchain (they are not at the time of writing), the registrars need to be deployed at least once on every chain.